Wickliffe restaurant popular with commercial drivers shares impact of US 60-62 bridge

 The move comes after critical issues were discovered during a routine inspection.

 There's always a line for lunch at Kentucky Hillbilly BBQ.
-Baker has been working there for four-and-a-half years and has built relationships with customers.
+Baker has been working there for over four years and has built relationships with customers.

 "I don't think that they actually know the bridge is closed yet.
 I had one little trucker, he called us this morning because there's no signs telling them it's closed, and when they find out, well, that's a different story for them," she says.